 Clear your skin from milias with effective treatments.

 About Milia Seeds

 Milia are very common small superficial cyst found in the upper layer of the skin called the epidermis.
-They are tiny white to yellow coloured bumps under your skin, and are commonly found around the eyes.
+They are tiny white to yellow coloured bumps under your skin (usually <3mm), and are commonly found around the eyes and cheeks.
 Many people mistaken milia seeds to be linked to the intake of oily food, but this has not been proven.
 Milia seeds can appear on other areas on the body after a triggering event.
 For example, after skin trauma, burns and certain skin conditions.